Taurus SMT

-The Taurus SMT is a family of submachine guns manufactured by Taurus Firearms.
-Taurus offers the SMT in two different calibres; the SMT9 and SMT40.
+The Taurus SMT is a submachine gun manufactured by Taurus Firearms, chambered in either 9×19mm Parabellum (SMT9) or .40 S&W (SMT40).

+History

+The Taurus SMT was reported to be in development in 2010 when Taurus announced that it was developing a new submachine gun.

-The Taurus SMT was introduced in early 2011, under the designation MT G2.
+The Taurus SMT was later introduced in early 2011, under the designation MT G2.

 Variants

 SMT9

-The Taurus SMT9 is chambered in 9×19mm Parabellum.
+The Taurus SMT9 is the configuration chambered in 9×19mm Parabellum cartridge.

+SMT9C

+The Taurus SMT9C is a compact variant with a 165 mm barrel length.

 SMT40

-The Taurus SMT40 is chambered in .40 S&W.
+The Taurus SMT40 is the configuration chambered in .40 S&W cartridge.

-CT G2
+CT9 G2

-The Taurus CT G2 is a semi-automatic only pistol-caliber carbine variant of the SMT (MT G2) intended for the civilian and security markets.
+The Taurus CT9 G2 is a semi-automatic only pistol-caliber carbine variant of the SMT9 (MT9 G2) intended for the civilian and security markets.
 It was first announced at the 2011 SHOT Show.

 CTT40

-The Taurus CTT40 is a further evolution of the CT G2 series.
+The Taurus CTT40 is a semi-automatic only variant of the SMT40.

 Derivatives

 T9

 The Taurus T9 is chambered in 9×19mm Parabellum and features a 5.5-inch barrel.
 It was adopted by the Indian Army.
 550 units were ordered and will be manufactured in India by Jindal Defence through transfer of technology.